seattlemuses/seattlemuses.github.io/_posts/2014-05-27-washington-state-offers-various-career-paths-in-fashion-and-apparel-industry.md

 ---
+published: true
 title: Washington State offers various career paths in Fashion and Apparel Industry
+author: Sandrine
 date: 2014 May 27
-categories: [ethical fashion]
+categories:
-tags: [apparel workers, conscious consumer, Fashion and Apparel industry, Fashion designers, job opportunities, made in USA, Seattle, workforce development]
-author: Sandrine
+  - Ethical Fashion
+tags:
+  - apparel workers
+  - Conscious Consumer
+  - Fashion and Apparel industry
+  - Fashion designers
+  - job opportunities
+  - made in USA
+  - Seattle
+  - workforce development
 hero: /assets/2013-fashion-career-paths_page_1.jpg
 ---
 According to the Workforce Development Council of Seattle, King County (WDC), the Seattle area's fashion and apparel industry is emerging as a field of opportunities.